Q: Television shows are using hidden cameras more and more for their investigations. Are they allowed to use hidden cameras whenever they want?

 Q: If I talk to a newspaper reporter in confidence, can he ever be forced to reveal my name?

 A: Ohio has a law called the "shield law," which says that reporters cannot be forced to disclose the names of their sources.
 Under some unusual circumstances, however, courts have put reporters in jail for refusing to identify a source.
-And, since there is still no federal shield law, federal authorities can easily put reporters in jail for refusing to identify a source.
+There is still no federal shield law, however, so federal authorities can easily put reporters in jail for refusing to identify a source.

 Q: What can I do if I talk to a reporter only after he has promised not to name me in his article, but then he breaks that promise and my name does appear in the article?

 A: You could try to sue that reporter for breach of contract.
 A promise by a reporter not to use your name has been held by some courts to be an enforceable contract just like any other promise.
-Other courts, however, have found such a promise to be a moral obligation, but not a legally-enforceable contract.
+Other courts, however, have found such a promise to be a moral obligation of the reporter, but not a legally enforceable contract.

 Q: What if I voluntarily give an interview to a reporter, but then later change my mind and tell the reporter I don't want him to use the interview in his story?
 Can the reporter still use the interview?

 A: The interview can probably still be used.
 The reporter has relied on your permission to conduct his interview, and the law will not penalize the reporter if you later change your mind.
-You should always assume that anything you say to a reporter will be published unless the reporter explicitly promises not to publish it.
+You should always assume that anything you say to a reporter will be published unless the reporter explicitly promises not to publish it, and, as noted above, a reporter might be able to break that promise without repercussion.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
 It was originally prepared by Cleveland attorney Kenneth A. Zirm of Ulmer & Berne, LLP.
-It was updated by Jack Greiner and Anthony Robertson, attorneys in the Cincinnati firm, Graydon Head.
+It was updated by Monica Dias, Susan Grogan Faller and Daya Patibandla, attorneys in the Cincinnati office of Frost Brown Todd LLC.